bisilaj/moodle_scraper/README.md

 Trying to learn how to administrate moodle as well, but still have to deal with the backup restoring issue.

 > And the key.txt is removed for security.

+### Comments from Jon:
+I would recommend trying to switch to Firefox if you are still having issues with the Chrome JS.
+You are right that there is an issue with the selenium tool there.
+I think you are on the right track so far though with resizing the window and then taking a screenshot of it.